-Public policy issues like gaining access to education, earning a living, medical decisions, and human justice are universal.
+Social issues like gaining access to education, earning a living, medical decisions, and human justice are universal.
 Learning how families, individuals, and groups of people do things in a non-US culture provides valuable perspective and helps you identify and address your own personal biases.
 Taking your studies abroad lets you explore the shared beliefs of a new culture.
 It broadens your understanding of human behaviors and how social systems work.
 It lets you compare aspects of social life like education reform and how family life differs and flourishes in other countries.